 Her toes were crinkling because of the alcohol and betadine I put.
 "You will be fine for a day or two."

 "Oh, I should've introduced earlier...
 Ingrid."
 I said and hold out my hand.

 She smiled, "Tyra."
 We shook hands and stared.

 "The news said, the zombies can only see vaguely at night.
 Once the sun is up, they're blind.
 I hope they won't evolve though, cross fingers."

 "I don't actually watch television that much...
 I just hate how problematic the world is.
 There isn't much peace around the news, only hatred and such."
 She said.

 "Well... we gotta watch news now for safety.
 And I hope— there still news."
 I laughed.

 TO BE CONTINUED

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, gianWrite a Review